sugarpie1080/smart_walking_stick/phyhardware.md

 ## Battery

 To make the device portable, it should be battery-powered.
 To achieve this, the Waveshare UPS-HAT (B) is used.
 This module facilitates 2 18650 Li-ion batteries and provides various protection mechanisms including cell balancing, a charge controller, over-current and over-voltage protection, parameter monitoring, etc. The module uses the INA219 power monitoring chip, which can communicate the battery parameters over I2C through Pogo-pins connected to the underside of the Pi's 40-pin IO connector.
 The battery cells used are EVE INR 18650 3500 mAh cells, chosen for their higher capacity.

+The measured current consumption of the device on standby is around 450 mA.
+Including the current consumption of the motor at 100% PWM, this totals to 530 mA.
+This means that the average power consuption is around 2.5 W. Given the battery capacitance of 3500 mAh, an approximation for the battery life can be made.
+The total energy stored in the two cells is given by:

+$$

+E=2V_{nom}It=25.2 \text{ Wh}

+$$

+The average power consumption at the 5V line can be calculated with:

+$$

+P_{ave}=V_{ss}I_{ave}=2.5 \text{ W}

+$$

+The quotient of these values is the time to fully discharge the battery:

+$$

+t_{dis}=\frac{E}{P_{ave}}=10.1 \text{ hours}

+$$

 ## Holders